These eco-friendly tips go way beyond remembering to turn out the lights.

 There’s no greater energy source than the sun, and at this point solar is a tried-and-tested way of powering homes.
 Having backup batteries lets you store the energy your house generates throughout the day, and also means you never have to worry about going offline during a blackout.

-According to the Department of Energy, hybrid hot water heaters are 2-3 times more efficient than standard hot water heaters.
+According to the Department of Energy, heat pump hot water heaters are 2-3 times more efficient than standard hot water heaters.
 Plus, they typically take up less space than standard hot water systems.
 So you get more hot water in a smaller, smarter package.

-Sealed is proud to offer hybrid hot water heaters as an add-on to our Comfort Plan.
+For oil-heated homes, Sealed is proud to offer heat pump hot water heaters as an add-on to our Comfort Plan.

 #3: Electric car